khanshoaib3/minecraft-access/docs/features.md

 ## Access Menu

-This menu can be accessed by pressing the F4 key by default, and integrates a number of helper functions which can be executed from wintin the menu, or by using the individual hotkey directly.
+This menu can be accessed by pressing the F4 key by default and integrates a number of helper functions which can be executed from within the menu or by using the individual hotkey directly.
-Note that the individual function keys aren't bound by default, asside from narrate target, so you will need to bind the ones you want to use yourself.
+Note that the individual function keys aren't bound by default, aside from narrate target, so you will need to bind the ones you want to use yourself.

 | Function                              | Description                                                                                                                                                                                  |
 |---------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|